twitchax/triage-bot/README.md

 ## Prerequisites

-**Node.js (Required for MCP Support)**
+**Node.js (Required for mainstream MCP Support)**

-Triage-bot requires Node.js (version 20 or later) to run Model Context Protocol (MCP) servers, which provide additional tools and capabilities to extend the bot's functionality.
+Triage-bot requires Node.js (version 20 or later) to run Model Context Protocol (MCP) servers that use `npx` (fairly standard at the moment), which provide additional tools and capabilities to extend the bot's functionality.
+If you use remote MCPs, or don't use `npx`, you can skip this requirement.

 **Installation by Platform:**
 - **Ubuntu/Debian**: `curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && sudo apt-get install -y nodejs`